GertPauwels/daos-step-by-step/part1_setting_up_single_node_on_CentOS_7.md

 Expected output:

 	Listening on /var/run/daos_agent/agent.sock
-Hit *Enter key* to return back to the command line.
+Hit *Enter key* to return to the command line.

 Note:
 - Use the -i option to connect without using certificates.
 The option is needed as there are no certificates generated yet.